Easy Hoki Fish Recipe: Crispy Lemon-Garlic Baked Hoki With Herbed Potatoes

 Bake

 If you want hands-off and juicy results, baking wins.
 The oven gives an even, gentle heat that cooks the fish through without drying it.
-It is the method I use for the recipe card below.
-Bake at 220 C or 425 F for about 10 to 12 minutes for average fillets, or until the thickest part flakes with a fork.
+Bake at 220°C for about 10 to 12 minutes for average fillets, or until the thickest part flakes with a fork.
+This is the method I use for the recipe card below.

 Pan-Sear